-- The group volunteer retains overall responsibility for long-term budgeting and record keeping, but shares or delegates all other financial responsibilities. - Girls set goals for and participate in council-sponsored product programs. - Girls decide on group dues, if any.
-Dues are collected by girls and recorded by a group treasurer selected by the girls. - Girls budget for the short-term needs of the group based on their plans and income from the group dues. - Girls budget for more long-term activities, such as overnight trips, group camping, and special events. - Girls budget for Take Action projects including the Girl Scout Bronze Award if they are pursuing it.
+- The group volunteer retains overall responsibility for long-term budgeting and record keeping but shares or delegates all other financial responsibilities. - Juniors set goals for and participate in council-sponsored product programs. - Juniors decide on group dues, if any.
+Dues are collected by them and recorded by a group treasurer selected by the troop. - Juniors budget for the short-term needs of the group based on their plans and income from the group dues. - Juniors budget for more long-term activities, such as overnight trips, group camping, and special events. - Juniors budget for Take Action projects including the Girl Scout Bronze Award if they are pursuing it.